-• The "look" Invasion of personal space A combination of any of the types listed. • A combination of any of the types listed.
-Denigration: Spreading rumours, lies or gossip to hurt a Cyber person's reputation Cyber Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name • Flaming : Using inflammatory or vulgar words to provoke an online fight • Trickery : Fooling someone into sharing personal information which you then post online • Outing : Posting or sharing confidential or compromising information or images • Exclusion : Purposefully excluding someone from an online group • Cyber stalking : Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive telephone/mobile phone calls Abusive text messages Abusive email • Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on games consoles Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology Identity Deced Dehavia Abusive posts on any form of communication technology Identity Based Behavio ne discriminatory grounds mentioned in Equality Legislation (gender ivil status, family status, sexual orientation, religion, age, disability, race and membership of the T Spreading rumours about a person's sexual orientation Homophobic and Taunting a person of a different sexual orientation Transgender Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks • Threats • Discrimination, prejudice, comments or insults about colour, Race, nationality, nationality, culture, social class, religious beliefs, ethnic or ethnic background traveller background and membership of • Exclusion on the basis of any of the above the Traveller the Traveller community This involves manipulating relationships as a means of bullying.
-Behaviours include: community Behaviours include: • Malicious gossip Behaviours include:
+• The "look" Invasion of personal space A combination of only of the types listed • A combination of any of the types listed.
+Denignation: Spreading rumours lies or gossin to burt a Cychon • Denigration : Spreading rumours, lies or gossip to hurt a Cyber person's reputation Harassment: Continually sending vicious, mean or • Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name • Flaming : Using inflammatory or vulgar words to provoke an online fight • Trickery : Fooling someone into sharing personal information which you then post online • Outing : Posting or sharing confidential or compromising information or images • Exclusion : Purposefully excluding someone from an online group • Cyber stalking : Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive telephone/mobile phone calls Abusive text messages Abusive email • Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on games consoles Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology Identity Based Behavio ne discriminatory grounds mentioned in Equality Legislation (gender e vil status, family status, sexual orientation, religion, age, disability, race and membership of the T • Spreading rumours about a person's sexual orientation Homophobic and • Taunting a person of a different sexual orientation Transgender • Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Deen notionalit • Discrimination, prejudice, comments or insults about colour, Race, nationality, nationality, culture, social class, religious beliefs, ethnic or ethnic background traveller background Exclusion on the basis of any of the above and membership of the Traveller • Exclusion on the basis of any of the above community This involves manipulating relationships as a means of bullying.
+Behaviours include: Behaviours include: Malicious gossip Relational Isolation & exclusion ixianonai Ignoring - 1811/1115

-Excluding from the group

-Taking someone's friends away

-Spreading rumours

-Breaking confidence

-• Talking loud enough so that the victim can hear

-• The "look"

-• Use or terminology such as 'nerd' in a derogatory way

-Sexual Unwelcome or inappropriate sexual comments or touching

-• Harassment

-Special Educational Name calling

-Needs, • Taunting others because of their disability or learning needs

-Disability Taking advantage of some pupils' vulnerabilities and limited

-, i i i i i i i i i i i i i i i i i i i capacity to recognise and defend themselves against bullying

-capacity to understand social situations and social cues.

-Mimicking a person's disability

-Setting others up for ridicule
+Excluding from the group Taking someone's friends away Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look"Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues.
+Mimicking a person's disability Setting others up for ridicule